yongrenjie/penguins/docs/paradigm.rst

 3. Fixes the plot axes such that they resemble a typical NMR plot (e.g. inverting axes limits, etc.), then sets up the axes labels and title (if appropriate).

 3. Stores some plot properties, such as colours and the vertical heights of stacked spectra, in an instance of `PlotProperties`.
-This object is also tied to the particular |Axes|, and can be accessed with ``ax.pprop``.
+This object is also tied to the particular |Axes|, and can be accessed with ``ax.prop``.

 4. Resets that |Axes|'s PHA to a brand-new instance of `PlotHoldingArea`.